 For candidates hired through this process the net result are folks who are ready to work.
-Much of the items usually done during onboarding have already been completed.
+Much of the items usually done during the remote onboarding process have already been completed.

 Is this process perfect?
 Heck no. As with the entirety of our product and company, this process is always a work in progress.

-Should you adapt portions of our own process for your own use, we’d be honored if you’d reach out and let us know what’s working, what could be better, and what you’ve changed.
+If you decide to adapt portions of our process for your own remote recruiting, we’d be honored if you’d reach out and let us know what’s working, what could be better, and what you’ve changed.

 I initially shared these thoughts at the Change at Work conference by NOBL, here’s the full video and transcript.